richbruton/battleship/README.md

         pscore = sum(x.count('o') for x in cboard) cscore = sum(x.count('o') for x in pboard)

 ## Validator

+The python code was passed through the PEP8 validator and was cleared with no issues.

 ![PEP8 validator](/assets/images/pep8.png)

+## Future features

+- The game currently only lasts nine rounds.
+This can be a bit too many for a 4x4 board and not enough for the larger boards.
+A future feature will be to either make the number of turns to be a function of the board size or to allow the player decide at the start how many turns the game should last.

+- As the board is based on list indexes, the first row or column is 0.
+This is not intuitive for players who might not be familair with list indices.
+A future feature would be to utilise the 0 index row and column to display the grid coordinates for the board.

 # Deployment